 PM Johnson demands Britain "Build, build, build" to beat COVID-19 slump

-Prime Minister Boris Johnson promised to shake Britain's economy out of its coronavirus-induced crisis on Tuesday, by fast-tracking infrastructure investment.
+Prime Minister Boris Johnson promised to shake Britain's economy out of its coronavirus-induced crisis on Tuesday, by fast-tracking infrastructure investment and slashing property planning rules.
 As Britain emerges from lockdown, Johnson is looking to move past criticism of his government's handling of the pandemic with a plan to repair the economic damage and reshape the country.

 "We cannot continue simply to be prisoners of the crisis," Johnson said.
-"It's absolutely vital for us to set out the way ahead, so that everyone can think and plan for the future, short, medium and long term."
-His message, delivered at a college in the central English town of Dudley, was overshadowed by the announcement of a fresh lockdown in Leicester, just 50 miles away, where COVID-19 infections are surging.
+"We must work fast because we've already seen the vertiginous drop in GDP."
+His message, delivered at a college in the central English town of Dudley, was overshadowed by the announcement of a new lockdown in Leicester, just 50 miles away, where COVID-19 infections are surging.

-Nevertheless, with an exhortation to "build, build, build", Johnson announced plans to speed up government infrastructure spending.
-Promising not to cut spending, he is expected to compare his plan to former U.S. President Franklin D. Roosevelt's "New Deal" programme of the 1930s, which included job-creating public work projects to help the United States recover from the Great Depression.
+Nevertheless, with an exhortation to "build, build, build", Johnson announced plans to speed up government infrastructure spending and "scythe through red tape" around planning to make property development easier..
+Promising not to cut spending, compared his plan to former U.S. President Franklin D. Roosevelt's "New Deal" programme of the 1930s, which included job-creating public work projects to help the United States recover from the Great Depression.

 ALSO READ